shopgate/connect-doc/markdown/introduction/connect-architecture/app-architecture.md

 For example, the image shows the getProduct pipeline.
- The getProduct pipeline contains steps (in black boxes) provided by Shopgate CONNECT.
+ The getProduct pipeline contains steps (in black boxes) provided by Shopgate.
 These steps return product information back to the app frontend.
 To add a bonus point provider, you can create a new step (the red box), which adds the bonus points data to the pipeline